Scholarships: New Students

 Bishop Carroll, Presidential, Trustee, All Saints, and Founders Scholarships/Awards are offered for up to four consecutive full-time years.
 Students must be in good academic standing, be enrolled full-time and remain a campus resident to retain the award.
 Obtain an estimate of your merit award, use the Merit Scholarship Estimator Tool.
 If you are choosing "test optional" on your admission application, this calculator will not be accurate.
 Please contact us for a merit estimate.
 Find information on the Admission's "test optional" process here.

 To obtain an estimated award offer, use the Net Price Calculator Tool.
 Institutional gift aid is available for fall and spring semesters only and is not available for study abroad programs.

 Montana, Idaho and Oregon Advantage Award

 Other Carroll Scholarships

-Incoming Freshmen accepted for admission and enrolled full-time may be eligible to apply for the following Carroll College Scholarship opportunities.
+Incoming Freshmen accepted for admission and enrolled full-time (pursuing their first baccalaureate degree) may be eligible to apply for the following Carroll College Scholarship opportunities.

 |Carroll College Scholarships||Eligibility||Estimated value of award||Application Deadline||How to apply|